AElfProject/AElf/docs/resources/smart-contract-apis/token-holder.md

 Note: this method can be used to remove a beneficiary or update its shares.

 **RemoveTokenHolderBeneficiaryInput**:
-- beneficiary: the beneficiary to remove or update.
+- **beneficiary**: the beneficiary to remove or update.
-- amount: 0 to remove the beneficiary.
+- **amount**: 0 to remove the beneficiary.
 A positive integer, smaller than the current shares.

 ## **ContributeProfits**